-In this tutorial, we will discuss Number one of the data type in python.
-We will also see how can we convert other data types to Number and also perform some operators on Numbers.
+In this tutorial, we will discuss Python Number Type Conversion and Mathematics.
+We will also see how can we convert other data types to Numbers and also perform some operators on Numbers.

 Number Data Type in Python

-Every digit (0-9) in python with or without decimal fall under Number data type.
-Python has different types of numbers such as integers (int), float (float) and complex.
+Every digit (0-9) in python with or without decimal falls under the Number data type.
+Python has different types of numbers such as integers (int), float (float), and complex.

 Integers and floats in python mainly serve the same purpose the only difference is integers are those which do not have decimals while floats are decimal numbers.

-If we write 60 it is an integer but 60.0 will become afloat though both are same but belong to different numbers type.
+If we write 60 it is an integer but 60.0 will become afloat though both are the same but belong to different number types.

-We write complex numbers in the form of x + y j where x and y could be an integer or float numbers and j is used to represent iota.
-Here x represents the real number and y represent the imaginary number.
+We write complex numbers in the form of x + y j where x and y could be integer or float numbers and j is used to represent iota.
+Here x represents the real number and y represents the imaginary number.

 Let’s understand it with an example.